roboskel/website/_portfolio/98_alumni.md

 Since March 2015 she was a research associate at NCSR-D, working on Machine Learning, Pattern Recognition and Similarity Learning issues.
 <br/><br/>
-At the end od 2017 Katerina moved on to pursue a carrier in industry.
+At the end of 2017 Katerina moved on to pursue a carrier in industry.
 </td>
 </tr>